Information on Mental Health for Early Years can be found here

 Mental Health Introduction

 There are many definitions of mental health.
-In NHS Health Scotland mental health is used to refer to both mental health problems and mental wellbeing.
+In NHS Health Scotland mental health is used to refer to both mental health problems and mental wellbeing, which applies on a continuum from emotional wellbeing like happiness and sadness, to mental illness like schizophrenia and recognise that recovery is possible with the right support and resources.

-Mental health can be defined as, “a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
-With respect to children, an emphasis is placed on the developmental aspects, for instance, having a positive sense of identity, the ability to manage thoughts, emotions, as well as to build social relationships, and the aptitude to learn and to acquire an education, ultimately enabling their full active participation in society” (World Health Organisation, 2014).
+The World Health Organisation defines mental health as “a state of well-being that enables people to cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
+With respect to children, an emphasis is placed on the developmental aspects, for instance, having a positive sense of identity, the ability to manage thoughts, emotions, as well as to build social relationships, and the aptitude to learn and to acquire an education, ultimately enabling their full active participation in society”.

 The emotional wellbeing of children and young people is just as important as their physical health.
 Good mental health allows children and young people to develop the resilience to cope with whatever life throws at them and helps them to grow into well-rounded, healthy adults.